-The result of the second quarter 2020/2021 refers to the period from 1 February 2020 until 31 January 2021.
-In the absence of a comparable full prior year period (short financial year of Lifefit Group Midco in FY19 and FY20) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 May 2020 till 30 Apr 2021 and the business activities of all group companies regardless of the acquisition date.
+The result of the third quarter 2020/2021 refers to the period from 1 May 2021 until 31 July 2021.
+In the absence of a comparable full prior year period (short financial year of Lifefit Group Midco in FY19 and FY20) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 August 2020 till 31 July 2021 and the business activities of all group companies regardless of the acquisition date.

-LTM pro forma revenue of the group amounts to EUR 92.5m.
-LTM pro forma EBITDA of the group amounts to EUR 7.0.
-Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 30.9m.
+LTM pro forma revenue of the group amounts to EUR 91.9m.
+LTM pro forma EBITDA of the group amounts to EUR 8.8.
+Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 32.4m.

-Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June and from Nov 20 onwards.
-Therefore Total LTM revenues in core business decreased by -23.1% compared to FY20 to EUR 92.0m.
-Total revenues have been impacted negatively by frozen memberships (~40% in the quarter), rejects and refunds as well as missing side revenues (e.g. PT income, F&B, aggregator income) during the lockdown and will decrease further in future due to missing members out of the lockdown and forthcoming compensations.
-Nevertheless the group kept to focus on membership dues showing significant improvement in joiner yield (LTM EUR 51.7 vs. 45.8 in FY19).
-After around nine months of club closures retention is still at above 65.0%, but assumed to decrease further in line with the second lockdown.
+Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June 20 and from November 20 to mid of June 21.
+Therefore Total LTM revenues in core business decreased by -23.0% compared to FY20 to EUR 90.7m.
+Total revenues have been impacted negatively by frozen memberships, rejects and refunds as well as missing side revenues (e.g. PT income, F&B, aggregator income) during the lockdown and will decrease further in future due to missing members out of the lockdown and forthcoming compensations.
+Nevertheless the group kept to focus on membership dues showing significant improvement in joiner yield (LTM EUR 50.9 vs. 45.8 in FY19).
+After around 9.5 months of club closures retention is still at above 61.8%, assumed to recover in line with new member long-term contracts.

-Adjusted EBITDA in core business decreased by 48.9% compared to FY20 from EUR 16.5m to EUR 8.4m.
+Adjusted EBITDA in core business decreased by 35.8% compared to FY20 from EUR 16.5m to EUR 10.6m.
 This is mainly driven by membership dues compensation and missing side revenues during and as result of the lockdowns as well as missing members afterwards.
-Initiated cost actions during the lockdown (esp. short-time work) were able to largely compensate revenue shortfall in the short term.
-LifeFit utilizes any governmental support package which would help to mitigate the revenue shortfall out of the closure periods.
-The EBITDA margin declined from 13.8% in FY20 to 9.2% in Apr 21 LTM.
+Initiated cost actions during the lockdown (esp. short-time work) and governmental support packages were able to largely compensate revenue shortfall in the short term.
+LifeFit utilizes any governmental support package which could help to mitigate the revenue shortfall out of the closure periods.
+The EBITDA margin declined from 14.0% in FY20 to 11.6% in Jul 21 LTM.